CZ-NIC/fred-docs/EPPReference/Appendices/EPPTypes.rst

    eppcom:labelType
       a :term:`xs:token` of the length between 1 and 255 characters

+   eppcom:minTokenType
+      a :term:`xs:token` of the length at least 1

    epp:pwType
       a :term:`xs:token` of the length between 6 and 16 characters